 It is interesting to note that the Old Testament broadly classified sin into two categories, one of which only roughly approximates disobedience that is unpardonable.
-The first and largest category were those committed out of ignorance and weakness.
+The first and largest category of disobedience were those committed out of ignorance and weakness.
 The second category are those committed 'with a high hand,' meaning those in direct defiance to God.

 The most controversial verses related to your "unpardonable" question are in the gospels.
 Jesus taught about a special class of disobedience in his scathing rebuttal to some religious leaders.
-They accused him of performing miracles and casting devils out through and by the power of Satan RATHER THAN by the power of God.
-Christ warned them that blasphemy against God's spirit would NOT be forgiven.
+They accused him of performing miracles and casting devils out through and by the power of Satan rather than by the power of God.
+Christ warned them that blasphemy against God's spirit would not be forgiven.

-We also find warnings related to disobedience that is unpardonable in the book of Hebrews.
+We also find warnings related to sin that is unpardonable in the book of Hebrews.
 It states that repentance is impossible for those who fully understood God's truth but later rejected it completely (Hebrews 6:4 - 8).
-It also warns those who fully reject God, " . . . there is no longer any sacrifice for sins (we have crossed the line and have arrived at a state of mind that is unpardonable), 27.
-But a terrifying (frightening, horrifying) expectation of inevitable judgment and of fierce fire (the lake of fire), which will devour the adversaries of God . . .
-(Hebrews 10:26 - 27, see also verse 29).
+It also warns those who fully reject God, " . . . there is no longer any sacrifice for sins (we have crossed the line and have arrived at a state of mind that is unpardonable), but a terrifying (frightening, horrifying) expectation of inevitable judgment and of fierce fire (the lake of fire), which will devour the adversaries of God . . . " (Hebrews 10:26 - 27, see also verse 29).

 The unpardonable sin is not done by accident.
 It is not a single act per se, but rather the outcome of a process of knowingly rejecting righteousness for a period determined by God.
 It is not done through the same kind of temptation, deception and weakness that ALL humans are susceptible to (1Corinthians 10:13).